martinoland1/Electricity-Consumption-Forecast/README.md

 3. **Validate:** Test the forecast **against actuals** and assess accuracy.

 ### 📌 Project Backlog

 [View the backlog here](https://github.com/martinoland1/Electricity-Consumption-Forecast/blob/main/backlog.md)

 ## Data protection description – on what basis are the data processed?

+The data are processed on the basis of publicly available open data.
+No personal data are included, and the processing is carried out for research and analytical purposes.

 ## Business glossary, data model, data dictionary